 903.3.1.2.2 Attics.
-Sprinkler protection shall be provided for attics in buildings of Type III, IV or V construction in the following occupancies.

-- 1. Group R-2 which are designed, or developed and marketed to senior citizens, 55 years of age or older. - 2.
-Group I-1.
+Sprinkler protection shall be provided for attics in buildings of Type III, IV or V construction in Group R-2 occupancies that are designed, or developed and marketed to senior citizens, 55 years of age or older and in Group I-1 occupancies in accordance with Section 6.7.2 of NFPA 13R.